-We have also assessed the revenue guidance of ASC 605-25 to determine whether multiple deliverables in our arrangements with AUO represent separate units of accounting.
+We have assessed the revenue guidance of ASC 605-25 to determine whether multiple deliverables in our arrangements with AUO represent separate units of accounting.
 Under the AUO License Agreements, we received initial license fees of \$3 million and could receive up to an additional \$7 million in license fees upon completion of certain conditions for the respective technologies.
-We have determined that the transfer of the licensed patents and technology and the effort involved in completion of the conditions for the respective technologies represent a single unit of accounting.
-Accordingly, using a proportional performance method, during the third quarter of fiscal year 2011 we began recognizing the \$3 million initial license fees over the estimated period that we expect to complete the conditions for the respective technologies and not recognize the \$7 million as it is considered contingent revenue.
-Upon completion of the various conditions for the respective technologies, the additional license fees of \$7 million will be recognized over this performance period, limiting the revenue recognized on a cumulative basis to the aggregate license fee payments received from AUO.
+We have determined that the transfer of the licensed patents and technology and the effort involved in completion of the conditions for the respective technologies represent a single unit of accounting for each technology.
+Accordingly, using a proportional performance method, during the third quarter of fiscal year 2011 we began recognizing the \$3 million initial license fees over the estimated periods that we expect to complete the conditions for the respective technologies and not recognize the \$7 million as it is considered contingent revenue.
+Upon completion of the various conditions for the respective technologies, the additional license fees of \$7 million will be recognized over the respective performance periods, limiting the revenue recognized on a cumulative basis to the aggregate license fee payments received from AUO.
 At each reporting period we assess the progress in completing these efforts and recognize license fee revenue over the remaining estimated period that we expect to complete the conditions for the respective technologies.
-On this basis, we reassessed the performance period during the fourth quarter of fiscal year 2011, which is reflected in the recognized license fee revenue from AUO for the three-month period ended January 31, 2012 of approximately \$447,000.
-License fee payments received from AUO which are in excess of the amounts recognized as revenue (approximately \$1,681,000 as of January 31, 2012) are recorded as non-refundable deferred revenue on the accompanying condensed consolidated balance sheet.
+On this basis, we reassessed the performance period during the second quarter of fiscal year 2012 and, accordingly, revenue for certain technology has been deferred.
+This technology represents approximately 30% of the non-refundable deferred revenue on our condensed consolidated balance sheet as of April 30, 2012.
+Such revenue will be recognized upon our determination of the appropriate performance period.
+This is reflected in the recognized license fee revenue from AUO for the six-month and three-month periods ended April 30, 2012 of approximately \$693,000 and \$247,000, respectively.
+License fee payments received from AUO which are in excess of the amounts recognized as revenue (approximately \$1,434,000 as of April 30, 2012) are recorded as non-refundable deferred revenue on the accompanying condensed consolidated balance sheet.
 The AUO License Agreements also provide for the basis for royalty payments on future production, if any, by AUO to CopyTele, which we have determined represent separate units of accounting.
 We have not recognized any royalty income under the AUO License Agreements.